 Certified individuals shall have certain capabilities to perform the work required under their certification.
-The categories listed in this section are contained in Chapter 3 -, ANSI/RESNET/ICC 380-2016, and Appendix 1 - On-Site Inspection Procedures for Minimum Rated Features.
+The categories listed in this section are contained in Chapter 3 -, ANSI/RESNET/ICC 380-2016, and Minimum Rated Features.
 Certification candidates shall demonstrate proficiency at these capabilities through successful completion of certification requirements specified in See Section 206 Certification Candidates.
 Training providers should ensure that their curricula effectively cover these items.